Citation for this page in APA citation style. Close

 Causes from which chance results might happen are indeterminate; hence chance is obscure to human calculation and is a cause by accident.

-Aristotle clearly believed our deliberations (βουλευτῶν) involved choices (προαιρετῶν) between alternative possibilities.
-At a minimum it was up to us whether to act or not to act, and this implies both the possibility to do otherwise and moral responsibility for our actions.
+Aristotle clearly believed our deliberations (βουλευτῶν) involve choices (προαιρετῶν) between alternative possibilities.
+At a minimum it is "up to us" whether to act or not to act, and this implies both the possibility to do otherwise and moral responsibility for our actions.

-His definition of the voluntary will as caused from within an agent (the first agent-causal libertarianism) is still valid today.
+Aristotle's definition of the voluntary will as caused by deliberations within an agent (the first agent-causal libertarianism) is still valid today.

 If then whereas we wish for our end, the means to our end are matters of deliberation and choice, it follows that actions dealing with these means are done by choice, and are voluntary.
 But the activities in which the virtues are exercised deal with means.
 Therefore vίrtue also depends on ourselves.
 And so also does vice.
 For where we are free to act we are also free to refrain from acting, and where we are able to say No we are also able to say Yes; if therefore we are responsible for doing a thing when to do it is right, we are also responsible for not doing it when not tο dο it is wrong, and if we are responsible fοr rightly not doing a thing, we are also responsible fοr wrongly doing it.
 But if it is in our power tο dο and tο refrain from doing right and wrong, and if, as we saw, being good οr bad is doing right οr wrong, it consequently depends οn us whether we are virtuous οr vicious.